2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 https://huggingface.co/VMware

+You can see in this [video by Youtube channel Prompt Engineering](https://youtu.be/N-qaMCwqRHI) how the website is browsed and how some features are used to test a new, more efficient model.

 ## I keep hearing about MidJourney, Runway, ...

 [MidJourney](https://www.midjourney.com/) is known for generating images using AI.
 From [Wikipedia](https://en.wikipedia.org/wiki/Midjourney): "Midjourney is a generative artificial intelligence program and service created and hosted by San Francisco-based independent research lab Midjourney, Inc. Midjourney generates images from natural language descriptions, called "prompts", similar to OpenAI's DALL-E and Stable Diffusion."

-[Runway Gen2](https://research.runwayml.com/gen2) is "A multimodal AI system that can generate novel videos with text, images or video clips." .
-Combined with MidJourney, using it's Image 2 Video capabilities, you can generate movies completely in these tools such as https://twitter.com/acstle/status/1684033395205230592?s=20
+[Runway Gen2](https://research.runwayml.com/gen2) is "A multimodal AI system that can generate novel videos with text, images or video clips".
+Combined with MidJourney, using it's Image 2 Video capabilities, you can generate movies completely in these tools such as [this one](https://twitter.com/acstle/status/1684033395205230592?s=20 )

 ## What does your lab need to run AI/ML and Large Language Models (LLMs)?